ghc-proposals/ghc-proposals/proposals/0000-coercions-without-roles.rst

    These "instaces" are subject to analogous restrictions as the core axioms.

 #.
-Absent an explicit "instance", we derive the first order axiom we affectively do today.
+Absent an explicit "instance", we derive the first order axiom we effectively do today.
    ::
      data T ... = ...
        deriving (Coercible)